TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 21/Proverbs 21.30.md

 ---

-There is no wisdom nor understanding Nor counsel against Jehovah.
+There is no wisdom nor understanding nor counsel against Yahweh.